 It is notable that the G9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D610 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the D610 and the G9 are recent models that are part of the current product line-up.
 The D610 replaced the earlier Nikon D600, while the G9 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D610 Manual (free pdf) or the online Panasonic G9 Manual.
+Further information on the features and operation of the D610 and G9 can be found, respectively, in the Nikon D610 Manual (free pdf) or the online Panasonic G9 Manual.